yarolegovich/SlidingRootNav/README.md

 ![GifSample](art/sample.gif)

-## Gradle
+## Installation
-Add this into your dependencies block.
+Gradle is the only supported build configuration, so just add the dependency to your project ``Build.gradle`` file
 ```
+dependencies {
   implementation 'com.yarolegovich:sliding-root-nav:1.1.1'
+}
 ```
 ## Sample
 Please see the [sample app](sample/src/main/java/com/yarolegovich/slidingrootnav/sample) for a library usage example.